-MLIS students must declare their choice of specialization by filling out the Declaration of Specialization Form by the end of the first semester in which they are enrolled.
-Students who wish to declare a specialization after the first semester of attendance may not be able to complete the specialization within the minimum 36 credit hour required for the MLIS program.
+If an MLIS student did not declare an Area of Interest/Specialization upon applying to the program, MLIS students must declare their choice of specialization by filling out the Declaration of Specialization Form by the end of the first semester in which they are enrolled.
+Students should keep in mind that some specializations require all 36 credits, so students should do Core classes or have a clear understanding of which specialization they want to pursue when starting the MLIS program.
 Students declaring after their first semester must speak with an advisor to create a plan for completing the specialization requirements.